AISViz/AISdb/docs/overview.md

     decoder.py              parsing .NMEA messages to create an SQL database.
-See function parallel_decode() install_dep.py          will probably be removed in the future. contains code for compiling python from source lambdas.py              contains useful one-liners and lambda functions. notably includes DB query callback functions qryfcn.py               functions for dynamically creating SQL queries. used when calling qrygen.py qrygen.py               class to convert a dictionary of input parameters into SQL code, and generate queries
+See function parallel_decode() install_dep.py          will probably be removed in the future. contains code for compiling python from source lambdas.py              contains useful one-liners and lambda functions. notably includes DB query callback functions qryfcn.py               SQL boilerplate for dynamically creating database queries. used when calling qrygen.py qrygen.py               class to convert a dictionary of input parameters into SQL code, and generate queries

   webdata/